ibm-cloud-docs/solution-tutorials/openshift-ibm-cloud.hidden.md

 4. Review **Infrastructure permissions checker** to verify the required permissions
 5. Click **Create** to provision an {{site.data.keyword.openshiftshort}} cluster.

-### Configure CLI
+### Create and Configure a Cloud Shell

-Start a IBM Cloud Shell and then initialize it with the  oc login command.
+Start a IBM Cloud Shell and initialize it with the  oc login command.

 1. When the cluster is ready, click on the **Access** tab under the cluster name.
 1. Click the **IBM Cloud Shell** button in the upper right corner to create a shell.
-1. Click the **OpenShift Web Console** button.
+1. Click the **OpenShift Web Console** button to open a new console tab.
 1. In the {{site.data.keyword.openshiftshort}} console in the upper right pull down on your identification and click **Copy Login Comand**
 1. Click the **Display Token** link in the new browser tab.
 1. Copy the contents of the **Log in with this token** text box and paste into the shell.
 It looks something like: `oc login --token=z-DkVcAmzm... --server=https://c10...`